thindil/steamsky/bin/doc/MODDING.md

 directory and edit line which starts with CorpseIndex.
 Value after equal sign must be existing item index from any items file from *data/items* directory.
 Default value is '40'.

+## Mission items type
+To change which item type is used for delivery missions, open file *game.dat* in *data* directory and edit line which starts with MissionItemsType.
+Value after equal sign must be existing item type.
+Default value is 'MissionItem'.

 ## Items